Integrable Digital Quantum Simulation: Generalized Gibbs Ensembles and Trotter Transitions

 Neglecting noise, the accuracy of DQS depends on the \emph{Trotter step} $\tau$, which controls the number of gates applied per time unit.
 While many bounds on approximation errors for the system wavefunction exist~\cite{lloyd1996universal,childs2018toward,childs2019nearly,tran2020destructive,childs2021theory,layden2022first}, recent work~\cite{heyl2019quantum} focused on the dynamics of local observables, putting forward the existence of a sharp \emph{Trotter transition}, see also~\cite{ishii2018heating,sieberer2019digital,kargi2021quantum,chinni2022trotter}.
 In agreement with general results on periodically driven systems~\cite{abanin2015exponentially,abanin2017effective,abanin2017rigorous,mori2016rigorous, kuwahara2016floquet}, it was found that if $\tau$ is small, the discrete and continuous dynamics remain close to one another for a time which is at least exponentially long in $\tau_0/\tau$, $\tau_0$ being some dimensionful constant.
 Conversely, if $\tau$ increased beyond a threshold value, approximation errors become uncontrolled, corresponding to the onset of quantum chaos~\cite{ishii2018heating,sieberer2019digital,kargi2021quantum}.
 Such transitions were found also for integrable Hamiltonians~\cite{sieberer2019digital}, as typical Trotterizations break integrability.

 Here, we contrast this generic picture with the case of \emph{integrable} DQS, focusing on the quench dynamics~\cite{calabrese2006time,calabrese2007quantum} of a prototypical integrable model, the XXZ Heisenberg chain~\cite{korepin1997quantum}, and its integrable Trotterized evolution~\cite{vanicat2018integrable,ljubotina2019ballistic,medenjak2020rigorous}.
-Due to the local conservation laws, late-time physics is captured by a Generalized Gibbs Ensemble (GGE)~\cite{rigol2007relaxation,vidmar2016generalized,essler2016quench}, which we call \emph{discrete} to distinguish it from the one arising in continuous dynamics.
-Thus, the system does not undergo a Trotter transition to chaotic behavior.
-Still, one may ask how the properties of the discrete GGE (dGGE) depend on $\tau$.
+Due to the local conservation laws, late-time physics is captured by a Generalized Gibbs Ensemble (GGE)~\cite{rigol2007relaxation,vidmar2016generalized,essler2016quench}.
+We call it \emph{discrete} to distinguish it from the one arising in continuous dynamics --- we will show that it displays qualitatively different features.
+One may ask how the properties of the discrete GGE (dGGE) depend on $\tau$.
 We show that, while near the continuous-time limit such dependence is analytical, the dGGE changes abruptly at a threshold value $\tau_{\rm th}$, signaling a novel type of Trotter transition.
-For a simple quench, we find that the latter is associated with the emergence of a non-zero staggered magnetization and therefore can be detected locally, cf. Fig.~\ref{fig:sketch}.
+We anticipate that this transition is due to a sudden change in the structure of local conservation laws, and is therefore different from traditional quantum phase transitions.
+Our main result is that this novel transition can be detected locally, as it is associated with the emergence of a non-zero staggered magnetization for quenches from a class of initial states, cf. Fig.~\ref{fig:sketch}.
 Our results highlight dGGEs as novel nonequilibrium states exclusive to DQS platforms, and could be relevant for recent experiments implementing integrable Trotterized dynamics in superconducting quantum processors~\cite{morvan2022formation,maruyoshi2022conserved,keenan2022evidence}.

 \prlsection{The model} We consider the XXZ Heisenberg model